useRealtimeState

 Disable Optimistic Updates

-For critical data where you want to wait for server confirmation:
+For critical data where you want to wait for server confirmation before showing changes:

 <script setup>